catchvivkrish/Data_Analytics_Project_Collection/HomeWork/Weather Data Analysis (Python+API+Matplotlib)/README.md

 # Weather Data Analysis (Python+API+Matplotlib)

-This project uses Python, Python libraries, and the OpenWeatherMap API to visualize the weather of 500+ random cities across the world with varying distance from the equator

 **Objective:**
-"What's the weather like as we approach the equator?"
+Visualize the weather of 500+ random cities across the world with varying distance from the equator

 **Solution / Approach**
 * Randomly selected 500+ unique (non-repeat) cities based on latitude and longitude.